Itching is common in pregnancy. Usually it's thought to be caused by raised levels of certain chemicals in the blood, such as hormones.

 There are some medications, such as ursodeoxycholic acid (UDCA), that help reduce bile acids and ease itching.

 UDCA is considered safe to take in pregnancy, although it is prescribed on what is known as an "informed consent" basis as it hasn't been properly tested in pregnancy.

 You may also be offered a vitamin K supplement.
 This is because ICP can affect your absorption of vitamin K, which is important for healthy blood clotting.

 Most experts on ICP only prescribe vitamin K if the mother-to-be reports pale stools, has a known blood clotting problem, or has very severe ICP from early in pregnancy.

 If you are diagnosed with ICP, your midwife and doctor will discuss your health and your options with you.

 The Royal College of Obstetricians and Gynaecologists (RCOG) has more information about obstetric cholestasis, including what it means for you and your baby, and the treatment that's available.
 You can also get information from the British Liver Trust.

-The charity ICP Support has a video about ICP (OC), featuring mums and clinical experts.
+The charity ICP Support provides information about ICP.
+You can also watch their video about ICP (OC) featuring mums and clinical experts.